 Before we can begin dental implant treatment, we first have to determine whether you’re a good candidate.
 You’ll meet with Dr. Friedland, where he’ll ask you about your general health and smile goals, conduct an oral examination, and take X-rays.
 With these findings, he’ll let you know whether you can move forward with dental implant surgery or if you require preliminary treatments beforehand.
 It’s common for patients to need periodontal therapy to treat gum disease or bone grafting to strengthen a deteriorated jawbone before they can get dental implants.

 Once your mouth is ready, we can schedule your implant placement surgery.
-Dr. Friedland has completed countless hours of continuing education courses in dental implants alone, so he is qualified to conveniently perform the procedure right here at Friedland Family Dentistry of Pembroke Pines.
+Dr. Friedland has completed countless hours of continuing education courses in dental implants alone, so he is qualified to conveniently perform the procedure right here at Friedland Family Dentistry.

 Dental implant surgery is a relatively straightforward procedure.
 Dr. Friedland numbs your mouth with local anesthetic, creates tiny incisions in your gums, and inserts the implant posts at predetermined locations and angles within your jawbone.
 Then, he stitches your gums closed and sends you home to begin healing.